A little-known condition, varicoceles are often harmless, but there are times when varicoceles can impact a man’s fertility.

-Similar to varicose veins you might get in your legs, varicoceles are enlarged veins that drain the testicle that can be felt and sometimes seen through the scrotal skin surface.
-The condition is rare and often harmless, but it can be painful, slow the growth of your testicle and, in severe cases, cause infertility.
+Similar to varicose veins you might get in your legs, varicoceles are enlarged veins inside the scrotum.
+Sometimes, they can also be seen and felt through the scrotal skin surface.
+The condition is rare and often harmless, but it can be painful and, in severe cases, cause infertility.

-Mary Samplaski, MD, assistant professor of clinical urology at the Keck School of Medicine of USC and urologist at the USC Institute of Urology at Keck Medicine at USC, is an internationally recognized leader in male infertility, andrology and microsurgery.
+Mary Samplaski, MD, urologist at USC Urology at Keck Medicine of USC and assistant professor of clinical urology at the Keck School of Medicine of USC, is an internationally recognized leader in male infertility, andrology and microsurgery.
 We asked her to explain varicoceles and their role in male infertility.

 What causes varicoceles?

-Veins work against the pull of gravity and carry oxygen-poor blood away from the testicle.
+Veins work against the pull of gravity and carry oxygen-poor blood away from the testicles.
 Consequently, these veins have a tendency to dilate and enlarge.